abh05/abh05/README.md

 <!-- Greeting -->
 # Hey there! :wave::smiley:
 <!--Introduction -->
 I'm Avi!
-I'm In addition to being a **QA And Integration Engineer** over the past 10 years, I am also taking my first steps into the **DevOps** world.
+In addition to being a **QA And Integration Engineer** over the past 10 years, I am also taking my first steps into the **DevOps** world.
 I have a passion for automation, making testing operations more efficient by making automation more accessible, and creating new innovations.✨